govuk-one-login/txma-ticf-integration/README.md

 ## Valid email recipients management

 The Scaled Audit Log system includes a step that checks if the email address of the user requesting data is in a preset list, which we manage via a file in an S3 bucket.
-To manage the contents of this file, we have a yarn script.
+To manage the contents of this file, we have a npm script.

 To run this script, you need to be logged in to the relevant `audit` account on the command line (e.g. with `aws sso login --profile=audit-{environment}`).

 To show the current list:

 ```
-yarn validRecipientsManager --env <environment name> --showCurrent
+npm run validRecipientsManager --env <environment name> --showCurrent
 ```

 To add a new email to the list:

 ```
-yarn validRecipientsManager --env <environment name> --addEmail <userEmail>
+ynpm run validRecipientsManager --env <environment name> --addEmail <userEmail>
 ```

 To remove an email from the list:

 ```
-yarn validRecipientsManager --env production --removeEmail <userEmail>
+npm run validRecipientsManager --env production --removeEmail <userEmail>
 ```

 ## Licence